iankamar/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add more animations and transitions to make my webpage more interractive and appealing.
+Add more animations and transitions to make my project more interractive and appealing.